-- · Allow their use, - Block their use, - Display a message for the user to confirm whether or not to use the device when it is connected, - Monitor the use of USB devices in a set of audit rules.
+- · Allow its use, - Block its use, - Display a message for the user to confirm whether or not to use the device when it is connected.
+The confirmation request is shown to the user who is currently connected locally on the workstation.
+In other situations when the device is plugged in (e.g., remote connection, local session locked, startup or session signed out), the confirmation message does not appear and the device will always be blocked. - Monitor the use of USB devices in a set of audit rules.

 SES Evolution also allows the detection of Rubber Ducky USB keys.
 Such keys act as keyboards, run malicious scripts and save data on micro SD cards.
-If you create a rule that asks for user confirmation every time an HD device is plugged in, a message will indicate that a keyboard has just been plugged in.
+If you create a rule that asks for user confirmation every time an HID or human-interface device (e.g., keyboards or mice) is plugged in, a message will indicate that a keyboard has just been plugged in.
 The user can then deny access to this malicious device that appears to be a USB key.